Xavier-IV/xavier-iv/README.md

   </a>
 </p>

-A software engineer working on NodeJS, a 🇲🇾 Malaysian who's currently in 🇩🇪 Germany.
+A software engineer working on NodeJS, 🇲🇾 Malaysian in 🇩🇪 Germany.

 You can check out [my landing page](https://zafranudin.dev/).

 Since I'm working on heavy NodeJS projects, I'm excited to work on Rails & Flutter to diversify my knowledge.

+Current Employment - Klarna

 ### 🎨 Projects